kentaris/Bachelor-Thesis_Single-Player-Chess/README.md

 <!-- Acknowledgments -->
 ## Acknowledgments
+* On January 9th 2022, I first contacted [Prof. Dr. Malte Helmert](https://ai.dmi.unibas.ch/people/helmert) with the request to write my thesis with the Artificial Intelligence Research Group, and I’m grateful for not only the opportunity he gave me but also the generous topic suggestions, which included my wish to write a thesis in a chess-related topic.
+* This thesis would not have been possible without my supervisor [Augusto Blaas Corrêa](https://ai.dmi.unibas.ch/people/correa/).
+He always provided invaluable feedback, pointers, and suggestions in our scheduled weekly meetings and with prompt feedback via email.

-* An Introduction to the Planning Domain Deﬁnition Language by Patrik Haslum and co. ([Book](https://www.morganclaypool.com/doi/abs/10.2200/S00900ED2V01Y201902AIM042))
+* The book "An Introduction to the Planning Domain Deﬁnition Language by Patrik Haslum and co." ([Book](https://www.morganclaypool.com/doi/abs/10.2200/S00900ED2V01Y201902AIM042)) helped me a lot to get started with PDDL.
-* The planing.domains ([Online PDDL Editor Tool](http://planning.domains/)) helped me a lot to get started with using PDDL.
+* The planing.domains ([Online PDDL Editor Tool](http://planning.domains/)) tool helped me to get started using PDDL.
 * The [Fast Downward](https://github.com/aibasel/downward) planner enabled me to use a state of the art PDDL planner, which made it possible for me to make use of more powerful aspects of the PDDL language such as axioms.
 * The [Basilea-latex Template](https://github.com/ivangiangreco/basilea-latex) used to write the thesis was created by Ivan Giangreco.
-* The Chess Logo I designed was inspired by [Marko Ivanovic](https://dribbble.com/shots/14950766/attachments/6667952?mode=media)'s Chess Logo.
+* The Chess Logo in this README was inspired by [Marko Ivanovic](https://dribbble.com/shots/14950766/attachments/6667952?mode=media)'s Chess Logo.

 [AI Group]: https://ai.dmi.unibas.ch/
 [dmi]: https://dmi.unibas.ch/en/